MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Parameters
 - Waypoints - List of sets of Integers - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
 You can obtain `Waypoint` values from a map that Misty has previously generated.  *Note: X values specify directions forward and backward.
 Sideways directions are specified by Y values.*

-Or:

-- Path - List of sets of Integers - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
-You can obtain `Path` values from a map that Misty has previously generated.  *Note: X values specify directions forward and backward.
-Sideways directions are specified by Y values.*

 ```json
 {
   "Waypoints": "(10,20),(20,20),(20,10)"
 }
 ```

 Or:

+- Path - List of sets of Integers - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
+You can obtain `Path` values from a map that Misty has previously generated.  *Note: X values specify directions forward and backward.
+Sideways directions are specified by Y values.*

 ```json
 {